oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-paths.md

 ## Key Segment

-Path segments that represent a collection of [structured types](rapid-rsdl-intro.md#defining-a-structured-type) with identity may be followed by a segment containing the key value of an instance within the collection:
+Path segments that represent a collection of [structured types](rapid-rsdl-intro.md#defining-a-structured-type) with identity may be followed by a segment containing the name of the key property enclosed in parens as a placeholder for the key value of an instance within the collection.

 ```rsdl
 service {